exasol/row-level-security-lua/doc/user_guide/user_guide.md

 While you could in theory drop and re-create an Virtual Schema, there is a more convenient way to apply changes in the adapter properties.

 Use `ALTER VIRTUAL SCHEMA ...
-SET` to update an existing Virtual Schema to update the properties and with them an existing Virtual Schema.
+SET ...` to update the properties of an existing Virtual Schema.

 Example: